the-danish-national-archives/DaisyRaNoget/README.md

 This project is running on node **v9.4.0** and using npm package manager.

-The entire project is built on Bootstrap 4.0: https://getbootstrap.com/docs/4.0/getting-started/introduction/
+The entire project is built on **Bootstrap 4.3**: https://getbootstrap.com/docs/4.3/getting-started/introduction/

-For all tables in the project it's using DataTables: https://datatables.net/ - they have a great API to help building custom tables.
+For all tables in the project it's using DataTables: https://datatables.net/

 ## Installation and running this Project